Dhani Harrison: Early life

-Harrison was born on 1 August 1978 at HRH Princess Christian’s Hospital in Windsor, Berkshire.
+Harrison was born on 1 August 1978 at HRH Princess Christian's Hospital in Windsor, Berkshire.
+Harrison is named after the sixth and seventh notes of the Indian music scale, dha and ni.
+Dhani is also a raga in North Indian classical music.

 He grew up with his parents in Henley-on-Thames, in Friar Park, the estate on which his father had lived since 1970.
 His mother, Olivia Harrison, is an American of Mexican descent.
 One of Harrison's earliest memories, from the age of six, is receiving a drumming lesson from his father's friend and bandmate, "Uncle" Ringo Starr.
 He recalled that before the lesson, he had been an avid drummer.
 However, when Starr began to play, the loud noise frightened him so much that he ran out of the room screaming.

 Harrison attended Dolphin School near Twyford, a Montessori method school, followed by Badgemore Primary School, Henley-on-Thames.
 He later attended Shiplake College, also near Henley, where he enrolled in the Combined Cadet Force, and showed a keen interest in rowing which continued into his later years.

-Harrison is an alumnus of Brown University, where he studied industrial design and physics, earning a bachelor's degree.
+Harrison is an alumnus of Brown University, Rhode Island, where he studied industrial design and physics, earning a bachelor's degree.
 Harrison pursued a career as a car designer at McLaren Automotive before deciding to follow in his father's footsteps as a professional musician.